Fuzhou Road

 Address: 683 Fuzhou Road, Shanghai

 Who says traditional Chinese theater shows can no longer be found these days?
-The Yifu Theater in Fuzhou Road attracts many local and foreign visitors because of their fabulous presentations.
+The Yifu Theater in Fuzhou Road attracts many local and foreign visitors because of its fabulous presentations.
 This is also known as the Tianchan Beijing Opera.
-The history of this cultural place dates back to 1925 and it was restored in 1994.
-The reason why the Tianchan Beijing Opera was renamed as Yifu Theater is because the reconstruction in 1994 was funded by Mr. Shao Yifu, who is a Hong-Kong-based entrepreneur and aficionado of the Peking Opera.
+The history of this cultural place dates back to 1925, and it was restored in 1994.
+The reason why the Tianchan Beijing Opera was renamed as Yifu Theater is that the reconstruction in 1994 was funded by Mr. Shao Yifu, who is a Hong Kong-based entrepreneur and aficionado of the Peking Opera.
 This two-floor theater can accommodate up to 928 seats.

 Address: 701 Fuzhou Road, Shanghai; It is close to Yunnan Zhong Road

-Fuzhou Road is also dotted with several restaurants and food stops which serve sumptuous local and international cuisines.
-Among the more popular ones is the Lao Zheng Xing which is known for their Suzhou dishes.- Location: Fuzhou Road
+Fuzhou Road is also dotted with several restaurants and food stops that serve sumptuous local and international cuisines.
+Among the more popular ones is the Lao Zheng Xing, which is known for its Suzhou dishes.

 Best Time to Visit